timescale/docs/timescaledb/how-to-guides/hyperfunctions/heartbeat-agg.md

 ```

 Another neat feature of the heartbeat agg is that we can actually combine aggregates from different
 units to get the combined coverage.
-Here we're querying for the interval where any part of a
+This example queries the interval where any part of a
-deployment was active.
+deployment was active:

 ```sql
 SELECT deploy, live_ranges(rollup(heartbeat_agg))